Where is gardening illegal?

 Fake news hits the world of gardening

 We all know about fake news.
-Facebook and Twitter circulate reports of what Hillary, Trump, Corbyn and May have said or done in the past.
+Facebook and Twitter circulate reports of what governments and celebrities have said or done in the past.
 It looks outrageous.
-People share the fake news without checking first.
+People often share what they see without checking first.

 The gardening world’s fake news item was that New Zealand had made gardening illegal.
 This started out as a joke thread on Reddit, not a deliberate attempt to mislead.
 It went viral.